 When my son was born, every loving feeling I feel for everyone expanded.
 I knew the reason why I’m in this world.
-It was in an incubator in the NICU, and I understood that I would devote every day of my life to raise him, to teach him, and to love him.
+It was in an incubator in the NICU, and I understood that I would devote every day of my life to raising him, teaching him, and loving him.

 The love I feel is so deep that I felt inspired to do everything I’ve ever wanted to do in my life.
 I loved him when he used to wake me up every two hours once he got home.
 And I love him now when he cries whenever I take a toy away.
 I love him day and night.

 But that’s not the extent of it all, I love everyone more deeply and sincerely now.
 I understood that what my son is to me, everyone is to their parents.
 Speaking of parents, I learned to love my parents for real, for all the sacrifices they made for me, and for the devotion they are now showing my son.

 When people ask me why Ollie is so small, and we get to the whole preemie mom tale, everyone has a story to share.
 They tell me about their own daughters, or cousins, or friends, who were preemies.
 And I can see it in their eyes, the kindness and the love that lingers in the world.